Resources About Worry

 If God planned it all, why should we worry?

 That’s an excellent question and we’ve all been troubled by that, haven’t we?
 If it’s all on God’s shoulders, why …

 “Why art thou cast down, O my soul? and why art thou disquieted within me?”
 This question was asked by a believer, not an unbeliever; in fact, it is found in the book of Psalms.
 In Psalms 42 and 43, you will find the writer asking three times, “Why art thou cast down, O my soul, and why art thou disquieted within me?”
 You see, he was going through that terrible experience of depression.
 His world had fallen apart, and he was wondering where God was.
-He was wondering if he would ever get out of the dark … Read More >
+He was wondering if he would ever get out of the dark pit of … Read More >

 These messages speak directly to the hurts and needs of those whose souls have been defiled, either because of personal choices or because of the misdeeds of others.
 Here is … See More >